owlbarn/tutorial/book/algodiff/README.md

 Hmm, the result is 3 at point $(x=2, y=2)$ but the result should be 1 at any point as we have calculated, so what has gone wrong?

 Notice that `x=DF(2,1)`.
-The tangent value equals to 1, which means that $frac{dx}{dx}=1$.
+The tangent value equals to 1, which means that $\frac{dx}{dx}=1$.
 Now if we continue to use this same `x` value in function `g`, whose variable is y, the same `x=DF(2,1)` can be translated by the AD engine as $\frac{dx}{dy}=1$, which is apparently wrong.
 Therefore, when used within function `g`, `x` should actually be treated as `DF(2,0)`.

 The tagging technique is proposed to solve this nested derivative problem.
 The basic idea is to distinguish derivative calculations and their associated attached values by using a unique tag for each application of the derivative operator.
 More details of method is explained in [@siskind2005perturbation].

-Now we move on to the higher level.
-It's structure should be familiar to you now.
+Now we move on to a higher level.
+Its structure should be familiar to you now.
-The `builder` module abstract out the general process of forward and reverse modes, while `ops` module contains all the specific calculation methods for each operations.
+The **builder** module abstract out the general process of forward and reverse modes, while the **ops** module contains all the specific calculation methods for each operations.
-Keep in mind that not all operation can follow exact math rules to perform differentiation.
+Keep in mind that not all operations can follow exact math rules to perform differentiation.
 For example, what is the tangent and adjoint of the convolution or concatenation operations?
-These are all includes in the `ops.ml`.
+These are all included in the `ops.ml`.

 We have shown how the unary and binary operations can be built by providing two builder modules.
 But of course there are many operators that have other type of signatures.